Joseph Hooker: Chancellorsville

 The Battle of Chancellorsville has been called "Lee's perfect battle" because of his ability to vanquish a much larger foe through audacious tactics.
 Part of Hooker's failure can be attributed to an encounter with a cannonball; while he was standing on the porch of his headquarters, the missile struck a wooden column against which he was leaning, initially knocking him senseless, and then putting him out of action for the rest of the day with a concussion.
 Despite his incapacitation, he refused entreaties to turn over temporary command of the army to his second-in-command, Maj.
 Gen. Darius N. Couch.
 Several of his subordinate generals, including Couch and Maj.
 Gen. Henry W. Slocum, openly questioned Hooker's command decisions.
 Couch was so disgusted that he refused to ever serve under Hooker again.
 Political winds blew strongly in the following weeks as generals maneuvered to overthrow Hooker or to position themselves if Lincoln decided on his own to do so.

-Robert E. Lee once again began an invasion of the North, in June 1863, and Lincoln urged Hooker to pursue and defeat him.
+Robert E. Lee once again began an invasion of the North in June 1863, and Lincoln urged Hooker to pursue and defeat him.
 Hooker's initial plan was to seize Richmond instead, but Lincoln immediately vetoed that idea, so the Army of the Potomac began to march north, attempting to locate Lee's Army of Northern Virginia as it slipped down the Shenandoah Valley into Pennsylvania.
 Hooker's mission was first to protect Washington, D.C., and Baltimore and second to intercept and defeat Lee.
 Unfortunately, Lincoln was losing any remaining confidence he had in Hooker.
-Hooker's senior officers expressed to Lincoln their lack of confidence in Hooker, as did Henry Halleck, Lincoln's General-in-chief.
-When Hooker got into a dispute with Army headquarters over the status of defensive forces in Harpers Ferry, he impulsively offered his resignation in protest, which was quickly accepted by Lincoln and General-in-chief Henry W. Halleck.
-On June 28, 1863, three days before the climactic Battle of Gettysburg, Hooker was replaced by Maj.
+Hooker's senior officers expressed to Lincoln their lack of confidence in Hooker, as did Henry W. Halleck, Lincoln's General-in-chief.
+When Hooker got into a dispute with Army headquarters over the status of defensive forces in Harpers Ferry, he impulsively offered his resignation in protest, which was quickly accepted by Lincoln and Halleck.
+On June 28, 1863, three days before the Battle of Gettysburg, Hooker was replaced by Maj.
 Gen. George Meade.
-Hooker received the Thanks of Congress for his role at the start of the Gettysburg Campaign, but the glory would go to Meade.
+Hooker received the Thanks of Congress for his role at the start of the Gettysburg campaign, but the glory would go to Meade.
 Hooker's tenure as head of the Army of the Potomac had lasted 5 months.